dun-n/MushroomSense/README.md

 growing mushrooms (although if that's all your looking for there are dirt cheep solutions available [I've got one of these for example](https://smile.amazon.com/dp/B087313N8F/ref=cm_sw_em_r_mt_dp_8T7RPHPERMNQWD257779) and its pretty easy to get integrated with home assistant with a bit of google-ing).

+**This project is still a work in progress.** There is a python based install wizard with Windows, and Linux executables.
+If someone wants to spend a bit of time building an executable for MacOS I'm sure other mac users would appreciate it.

 ## Hardware
 The hardware is all available from Adafruit: